The Do’s and Don’ts of Recruiting: How to Prevent Bad Hires

 DON’T: Skip Reference Checking

 Verifying a candidate’s references is an important step in the hiring process.
 Don’t underestimate it.
 This is your chance to learn about a candidate’s strengths and weaknesses and their work style from their previous supervisors and other managers they worked with.
 The information you receive is also crucial in learning how to manage and get the best performance from a hired candidate.
 When checking references, I recommend you convey enthusiasm for the candidate you are evaluating.
-Verify basic information first, like employment dates and title, then ask specific questions regarding personality, behavioral skills, and performance.
-Ask open-ended questions regarding the competencies and skills you seek.
-Remember to ask about the past employer’s work environment and culture and how the candidate fits into it.
+Verify basic information first like employment dates and title, then ask specific probing questions regarding personality, behavioral skills and performance.
+Ask open ended questions regarding the competencies and skills you seek.
+Remember to ask about the past employers work environment and culture and how the candidate fit into it.
 Go deeper if needed.

 DON’T: Become Overly Reliant on Referrals

-As LinkedIn has pointed out, fully 48% of new hires come about due to employee referrals.
+As LinkedIn has pointed out, 48% of new hires come about as a result of employee referrals.
 That may seem encouraging — after all, your current employees are likely to suggest people who would fit with your company culture, right?
 However, research from MIT professor Emilio Castilla shows that those new hires typically only work out as long as the person who hired them is still with your company.
 If the referrer leaves, the new hire loses their mentor or guide, and their performance drops.
 So maybe hold off on those referral bonuses.
 A balanced approach is always best.

 By Fernando Ortiz-Barbachano